swiftlang/swift-evolution/proposals/0202-random-unification.md

 ### Random API

 For the core API, introduce a new protocol named `RandomNumberGenerator`.
-This type is used to define rngs that can be used within the stdlib.
-Developers can conform to this type and use their own custom rng throughout their whole application.
+This type is used to define RNGs that can be used within the stdlib.
+Developers can conform to this type and use their own custom RNG throughout their whole application.

-Then for the stdlib's default rng implementation, introduce a new struct named `Random`.
+Then for the stdlib's default RNG implementation, introduce a new struct named `Random`.
 This struct contains a singleton called `default` which provides access to the methods of `RandomNumberGenerator`.

 Next, we will make extension methods for `FixedWidthInteger`, `BinaryFloatingPoint` and `Bool`.
-For numeric types, this allows developers to select a value within a range and swap out the rng used to select a value within the range.
+For numeric types, this allows developers to select a value within a range and swap out the RNG used to select a value within the range.

 `FixedWidthInteger` example:
 ```swift